 So when you eat sugar, how exactly is it harming your body?
 One of the main pathways is through inflammation.
 In one study of 29 healthy people, researchers found that consuming just 40 grams of added sugar (the amount in an average can of non-diet soda) per day led to an increase in inflammatory markers, insulin resistance, and LDL cholesterol, as well as weight gain.
 When you consider that the average American man consumes 96 grams of added sugar a day, and the overall average is 94 grams, this is some pretty un-sweet news.

 Unfortunately, cutting out sweets won’t solve the problem, because added sugars aren’t the only culprit when it comes to inflammation.
-Refined carbohydrates (like white bread, pasta, cereal) — which get broken down as sugar — have also been linked to increased inflammation in humans.
-If you want to know why all this is important, remember that inflammation is associated with tons of diseases, including coronary heart disease, diabetes, and stroke.
+Refined carbohydrates — like white bread, pasta, cereal — all get broken down as sugar, which is likely the reason that they have been linked to increased inflammation in humans.
+If you want to know why all of this is important, remember that inflammation is associated with tons of diseases, including coronary heart disease, diabetes, and stroke.

 Here’s the science of the sugar/chronic inflammation relationship: when you eat too much sugar, your blood sugar is constantly spiking.
-This causes three things to happen: 1) your body produces pro-inflammatory molecules called cytokines; 2) high blood sugar levels trigger the production of molecules called advanced glycation end products (AGEs), which are destructive and trigger inflammation; and 3) your cells become insulin-resistant, meaning they won’t accept insulin or sugar, and so it gets stored as stomach fat, which — you guessed it — creates its own pro-inflammatory chemicals.
+This causes three things to happen: 1) your body produces pro-inflammatory molecules called cytokines; 2) high blood sugar levels trigger the production of molecules called advanced glycation end products (AGEs), which are destructive and trigger inflammation; and 3) your cells become insulin-resistant, meaning they don’t respond to insulin, so the sugar can’t enter your cells, causing it to accumulate in your blood and then get stored as stomach fat, which — you guessed it — creates its own pro-inflammatory chemicals.

 One of the scariest things you might have heard about sugar is that it feeds cancer cells.
 We hate to spook you, but unfortunately the evidence suggests this one is true.
 According to a meta-analysis of 268 articles and 13 studies, tumors are dependent on glucose uptake, meaning they need simple sugars — like those from processed carbs and sweets — to survive and grow.
 When patients switched to a high-fat, low-carb (and therefore low-sugar) diet, such as the ketogenic diet, the growth of malignant cells was inhibited, and survival time increased.
 This was true for various types of cancer, including pancreatic, prostate, gastric, colon, brain, neuroblastoma and lung cancers.